dji-sdk/Onboard-SDK-Doc/source/modules/lidarmapping/lidar-mapping.md

      ```
      -DUSE_POINTCLOUD2LAS=ON
      ```
-  4. Source pointcloud2las setup.bash file
+  4. Source pointcloud2las setup.bash file in the terminal that runs the client.
       ```
       source catkin_ws/dji-ros-pointcloud2las/setup.bash --extend
       ```
+  5. Run the ROS package by following instructions [here](../../github-platform-docs/ROS/README.html#Examples)
-  5. Use the button below in the OSDK-Mobile iOS app to enable and disable LiDAR mapping.
+  6. Use the button below in the OSDK-Mobile iOS app to enable and disable LiDAR mapping.
     ![Mobile App manual](../../images/modules/lidarmapping/lidarmapping_manual.PNG)